French Open: Trophies

 The trophy awarded to the winner of the men's singles is called the Coupe des Mousquetaires (The Musketeers' Cup).
 It is named in honor of the "Four Musketeers".
 The trophy weighs 14 kg, is 40 cm high and 19 cm wide.
 The current design was created in 1981 by the Mellerio dit Meller.
 Each winner gets a smaller-size replica and the original remains property of the FFT at all times.

 The trophy awarded to the winner of the women's singles is called the Coupe Suzanne Lenglen (Suzanne Lenglen Cup) since 1979.
 The current cup was awarded for the first time in 1986.
 It is, with a few details, a replica of a cup offered at the time by the city of Nice to Suzanne Lenglen.
 This trophy, donated by Suzanne Lenglen's family to the Musée National du Sport, was awarded between 1979 and 1985 to every winner until the FFT made a copy.
 Each winner receives a smaller-size replica and the original remains property of the FFT at all times.

+Prize money and ranking points

 Prize money

 For 2025, the prize money pool was announced to be €56.352 million, an increase of 5.37% compared to the prize pool for 2024 edition.